-If you would like to talk about commissioning me to create a piece of art or to exhibit at an event please email me at email@example.com.
+If you would like to talk about commissioning me to create a piece of art of to exhibit at an event, please email me at email@example.com.

 I make paper objects by cutting with a scalpel knife but also by folding, crumpling, crushing, layering or by using papier-mache techniques.
 Paper comes in infinite textures, weights and colours and I choose carefully depending on the nature of the project and the techniques I’m going to apply.

 I make story-telling images with strong figurative and character elements, humour and lots of movement.
 I am inspired by the natural world – shells, seed heads, wild flowers, fossils – fabric design, stained glass windows, tapestries, fairy tales and folklore and historic artifacts.

 The Art of Papercutting illustrates the multitude of ways in which a knife can be used for creating cut-paper art in portraits, fashion, landscapes, illustration and covers - even life drawing.
 The book also provides guidance for would-be paper cutters and includes twelve templates.